Fonmon Castle: History

 The castle survived being damaged during the English Civil War, with the St. John family supporting the Parliamentarians, but soon afterwards they fell into financial difficulties and had to sell their estates in Glamorgan, and the castle was sold to a Parliamentarian officer Colonel Philip Jones.
 It is believed that Jones then improved the rooms on the east range, and added a double-depth wing to the north side.
 However Jones retired from public life at the Restoration.
 Upon Jones' death, the castle passed to his son Oliver, who owned the castle from 1678 to 1685.

 Philip Jones' grandson, Robert Jones I, added a notable collection of paintings, including a portrait of the family by William Hogarth, now in the National Museum in Cardiff.
 Oliver's great-grandson, Robert Jones III (1738–93), made the next major redevelopment to the castle.
 He married Jane Seys, heiress to the Seys of Boverton, and in 1762 they began improvements, employing Thomas Paty of Bristol.
 They added render, and made additions the battlements to give it more of an appearance of a castle.
 The ceiling of the library, by the Bristol plasterer Thomas Stocking, is considered "the best rococo plasterwork in Wales".

 The estate went into a period of decline in the 19th century, and little work was done on the castle except for the addition of the entrance porch, and the extension to the south wing between 1840 and 1878.
 With the end of the Jones dynasty, the castle passed by marriage to Sir Seymour Boothby, one of the Boothby baronets, in 1917.
 In 2019, Nigel Ford acquired the castle and some 350 acres (140 hectares) of the remaining estate.
 Amongst several other initiatives, a forward-thinking and extensive "wilding" project has commenced in an effort to improve the biodiversity of the area.

-The park as of 2024 is also now home to True Aim Activities, hosting archery, axe throwing and nature based activities.
+The park as of 2024 is also now home to True Aim Activities, hosting archery, axe throwing and nature-based activities.

 Archaeology

-In early 2024, a cemetery from the 6th or 7th centuries was uncovered in a field on the castle grounds.
+In early 2024, a cemetery from the 6th or 7th century was uncovered in a field on the castle grounds.
 As of 2025, the graves of 39 adults and 2 children have been excavated.
 Most of the skeletons are female and some of the graves contain shards of pottery and fine etched glass.

 Further excavation uncovered evidence of an Iron Age settlement.
 The skeleton of a dog, radiocarbon-dated to 700–500 BC, was found placed intentionally in the entrance ditch of this settlement, perhaps as a symbolic guardian.